 Burnout is a very real possibility, and not just for those Type A folks that are predisposed to being ambitious and driven.
 Burnout happens to all personality types.
-It’s a sign of unmet needs, which leads to striving, doing life backwards, or your Fear Monster is running the show.
+It’s a sign of unmet needs, which leads to striving, doing life backwards, or letting your Fear Monster run the show.
 While blaming might make you feel better, in reality, getting your needs met is your responsibility.

 The same thing is true for burnout.
 Prevention is the better way; after all, burnout often leads to…

 - Critical or negative attitudes (that’s sure to shrink your social circle and make your co-workers avoid you!)